 By Barbara Krinke, Friends of Ngong Road Handicraft Volunteer

-We left Nairobi on a newly constructed highway on a short trip to visit Ann Warimu (known to us as Mama Joyce, mother of Friends of Ngong Road student, Joyce Warimu).
-Mama Joyce is one of the talented artisans who makes some of the beautiful handicrafts purchased by FoNR and resold in the U.S. Our trip was an adventure and her inspiring story deserves telling.
+We left Nairobi on a newly constructed highway on a short trip to visit Ann (known to us as Mama Joyce, mother of Friends of Ngong Road student, Joyce).
+Mama Joyce, a skilled artisan, crafts exquisite handicrafts purchased by FoNR and retailed across the U.S., showcasing her talent.